hydra3333/Pi4CC/README.md

    Once installed and configured, the Pi 4 will run "headless" (i.e. without a monitor/keyboard/mouse);
    if required, it can be accessed and controlled remotely from a Windows PC via VNC or SSH etc.

 ---
+   It can (and has been) run under Windows 10 using Win10 native IIS as the web server and a self-signed SSL certificate, with manually-configured IIS (it is easy) and a couple of Pi4CC files manually edited.
+   No automated install script though.
+Perhaps I will document how, some time in the near future.
+---

 # Description: